What causes LED lights to flicker?

 Keeping an eye on your LEDs – how a high-quality LED power supply can solve LED flicker

 LED lighting requires a direct current (DC) rather than an AC power supply.
-Which is good news, because the key to eliminating LED flicker is the kind of transformer you use to power your lights.
+Which is good news, because the key to eliminating LED flicker is the kind of power-supply you use to drive your lights.

 Although the industry generally knows its power supplies (aka ‘drivers’) simply as ‘LED transformers’, they’re actually more than that.
 An LED driver doesn’t just step down (transform) voltage; it also converts current from mains AC to DC.
 Choose a high-quality LED power supply, and it will also supply a constant current to your LEDs – so you’ll get light with no visible flicker.